winghymliu/deeplearning-foodclassifier/README.md

 source activate food-classifier
 KERAS_BACKEND=tensorflow python -c "from keras import backend" pip install -r ./requirements/requirements.txt
+# You may have to install pandas seperately from pip, haven't fixed this yet

 #  Setup jupyter notebook to run remotely
 ipython